Kingsbarns Golf Links Course Review - Golf Monthly

 It survived until the Second World War when the land was mined as part of the defence effort.

 The layout in play today was opened in 2000 and swiftly earned a reputation as a modern classic.

 It’s a wonderful track, blending the techniques of contemporary course design with the rugged simplicity of a traditional Scottish links.

 It has been a stalwart of the Golf Monthly Top 100 and regular co-host of the Dunhill Links.
-In August 2017 it will host the Ricoh Women’s British Open.
+In August 2017 it hosted the Ricoh Women’s British Open.

-The course opens with dogleg right par 4 to a green that is well protected by run-offs and a couple of deep pot bunkers where it is usually sensible to take an extra club for the approach.
+The course opens with dogleg-right par-4 to a green that is well protected by run-offs and a couple of deep pot bunkers where it is usually sensible to take an extra club for the approach.

 The second is a very attractive short hole with a large green where it is safest to stay left although there is a partially-hidden bunker waiting to swallow anything that is too far to the left and long.

 Depending on the wind, the third will raise hopes of a birdie.
-It’s a par 5 with a wide green that will reward sensible play, the biggest danger being a massive and deep bunker short and right.
+It’s a par-5 with a wide green that will reward sensible play, the biggest danger being a massive and deep bunker short and right.

-Turning 180 degrees, you play two fine dogleg par 4s, one to the left, then one to the right.
+Turning 180 degrees, you play two fine dogleg par-4s, one to the left, then one to the right.
 The latter is protected by a grassy knoll that can make the approach a little more tricky.

 For big-hitters, the sixth is driveable with a split fairway.
 Make the upper level on the right, and the ball can feed down to the green.

-Seven is a really challenging two-shotter, stroke index one, before some very welcome relief at the beautiful par-3 eighth which has been very kind to me, yielding a birdie and a par on my two visits.
+Seven is a really challenging two-shotter, stroke index one, before some very welcome relief at the beautiful par-3 eighth.

-You return to the welcoming clubhouse via a testing par 5, and the back nine begins with two solid par 4s that take you out to a copse that separates you from the next three holes.
+You return to the welcoming clubhouse via a testing par-5, and the back nine begins with two solid par-4s that take you out to a copse that separates you from the next three holes.

 The twelfth is a stunner; a long hole that skirts its way along the shore to a beautifully-sited green at the far end of the course.

-Thirteen is another very pretty par 3, the shortest on the course but protected by a collar of bunkers and slopes that make finding the green from the tee essential.
+Thirteen is another very pretty par-3, the shortest on the course but protected by a collar of bunkers and slopes that make finding the green from the tee essential.

-A straightway par 4 takes you to the most daunting and most theatrical hole on the course, the final par 3 which is played over a rocky inlet.
+A straightway par-4 takes you to the most daunting and most theatrical hole on the course, the final par-3 which is played over a rocky inlet.

 Sixteen and seventeen continue along the shoreline although it should really not come into play, and the closing hole is another thriller back up by the clubhouse with the approach to the split-level green requiring a carry over a deep ditch.